Transportation System Plan

 Why do the street planning areas seem to avoid the edges of camas/ older neighborhood.
 The Norwood/ Forrest Home Park neighborhood has many blind hills with sidewalks and have had many accidents/ ran over pets/ animals.
 I proposed we prioritize safety and bringing sidewalks to areas without any rather than redoing areas of high traffic/ more wealth that have them already

-Chris Goessler asked almost 2 years ago
+Chris Goessler asked over 2 years ago

 Thank you for using Engage Camas, and thank you for your comment.
 This comment has been provided to the staff members currently working on this project, and will be taken into consideration.